Your Walk-in Cold Room FAQs Answered

 However, while many people in the food industry might have heard of a cold room, if you are new to the business you might not fully understand the functions or benefits of an isolated fridge.

-So what is a cold room, how can it be used and who commonly rents separate cold storage facilities?
+So what is a cold room, how can it be used and who commonly rents separate cold storage rooms?
 We answer some key walk-in cold room FAQs:

 What is a cold room?